-One of the objectives of the draft revised Policy for Radioactive Waste and Decommissioning is to have key elements of Canada's radioactive waste disposal infrastructure in place and planning well under way for the remaining facilities necessary to accommodate all of Canada's current and future radioactive wastes by 2050.
+One of the objectives of the Policy is to have key elements of Canada's radioactive waste disposal infrastructure in place and planning well underway for the remaining facilities necessary to accommodate all Canada's current and future radioactive wastes by 2050.
 In the development of the strategy, participants told us that there is a need for a strategy that is integrated, and that the approach to the long-term management of low-level and intermediate-level waste should be determined.

-There was general agreement that the right thing to do was to have and to implement a plan for all of Canada's radioactive waste, and to do so with a sense of urgency rather than leaving this to future generations.
+There was general agreement that the right thing to do was to have and to implement a plan for all Canada's radioactive waste, and to do so with a sense of urgency rather than leaving this to future generations.
 This is consistent with the input received 20 years ago by the NWMO as part of the study on the long-term management of used fuel.